apache/cordova-docs/docs/en/edge/phonegap/notification/notification.beep.md

 - Ignores the beep count argument.
 - There is no native beep API for iPhone.
-  - PhoneGap implements beep by playing an audio file via the media API.
+  - Cordova implements beep by playing an audio file via the media API.
   - The user must provide a file with the desired beep tone.
   - This file must be less than 30 seconds long, located in the www/ root, and must be named `beep.wav`.

 Windows Phone 7 Quirks
 -------------

-- WP7 PhoneGap lib includes a generic beep file that is used.
+- WP7 Cordova lib includes a generic beep file that is used.